Codecademy/docs/content/java/concepts/generics/generics.md

 **Generics** refer to the ability to use a type as a parameter to methods and classes.
 This provides the ability to a set of related classes or methods that can operate on many different types with a single declaration.
 This also allows type safety at compile-time allowing invalid types to be caught during compilation.

-**Note:** Java type parameters can only be refrence types, not primitive types (like int, double or char).
+**Note:** Java type parameters can only be reference types, not primitive types (like int, double or char).

 ## Generic Methods

 A generic method declaration can be called with arguments of different types.
-The compiler handles each method call appropriatly based on the types of the arguments.
+The compiler handles each method call appropriately based on the types of the arguments.

 ### Syntax